 - Citrus– including tangerines, oranges, yuzu, and pummelo– grow larger and sweeter in the Spring and Winter months.
 (In Hawaii, this is November-February/March.)
 The same is true for cacao, which is usually only harvested after the rainy season on each island.

-- On the Big Island, the best time to buy cacao pods is between August and November. (<—These are hard to find, but worth pursuing in order to taste the fleshy white fruit surrounding the beans inside the pod.)
+- On the Big Island, the best time to buy cacao pods is between August and November. (<—These are hard to find, but worth pursuing in order to taste the fleshy white fruit surrounding the beans inside the pod.
+It tastes like Jolly Ranchers!)

-Want to explore farmers markets on another island?
-Check out our guide to the 6 Coolest Farmer’s Market on O’ahu.
+Want to explore farmers’ markets near Honolulu?
+Check out our guide to the 6 Coolest Farmer’s Markets on O’ahu.